-The District supplies treated domestic water to seven municipal agencies on a wholesale basis.
+The District supplies domestic water to seven municipal agencies on a wholesale basis.
 The municipalities served by the District are the Cities of: Arcata, Blue Lake and Eureka, and the Community Services Districts of: Fieldbrook/Glendale, Humboldt, Manila and McKinleyville.
 Via the wholesale relationship, the District serves water to an estimated residential population of 94,000 (approximately 65% of the entire County), and to numerous businesses, industries and educational institutions.

 The District provides retail water service to about 200 customers who reside outside the service territory of other water purveyors, but are located in close proximity to District facilities.
 Approximately 100 of these customers are located on the Samoa Peninsula.
-The local residents are in the process of forming the Peninsula Community Services District to perform water, sewer, fire protection, parks and recreation services.
-Once formed and operational, the District retail customers located within that jurisdictional boundaries will cease being retail customers of the District.
-The financial impact to the District has not been analyzed.
-There is no definitive date to transition these District retail customers to the Peninsula CSD.
-However, it is expected to occur within the next two to three years.
+These residents have formed the Peninsula Community Services District to perform water, sewer, fire protection, parks, and recreation services.
+Once operational, the District retail customers located within Peninsula Community Services District's jurisdictional boundaries will cease being retail customers of the District.
+The financial impact on the District has not been analyzed.
+Currently there is no definitive date to transfer these District retail customers to the Peninsula CSD.

 The District also has facilities to supply untreated water to customers on the Samoa Peninsula.
 The District was serving one wholesale industrial customer (pulp mill) until it ceased operations on October 15, 2008.
 Recently there is renewed interest in the industrial raw water that the District is able to supply to the Samoa Peninsula.
-Currently, Nordic Aquafarms project CDP has been approved by the Humboldt County Planning Commission, and is working it's way through the appeal and public comment process.
-Nordic is anticipating finalization in 2022 and then will begin developing land-based aquaculture on the Peninsula.
-In addition to Nordic, there are also several other entities involving aqua culture that are currently considering siting on the Samoa Peninsula Infrastructure Workgroup with other public agencies to explore the most beneficial mechanism for obtaining funding to improve infrastructure on the Samoa Peninsula for economic development improvements and the betterment of the community members who live there and the economy of Humboldt County.
+There are several other entities involving aqua culture that are currently considering siting on the Samoa Peninsula due in part to the availability of the raw water from the District.
+The District is participating in the Samoa Peninsula Infrastructure Workgroup with other public agencies to explore the most beneficial mechanism for obtaining funding to improve infrastructure on the Samoa Peninsula for economic development improvements and the betterment of the community members who live there and the economy of Humboldt County.